jasonfb/common_core_js/README.md

 It works, but it isn't granular.
 As well, it isn't appropriate for a large app with any level of intricacy to access control (that is, having roles).

-Your customers can delete their own objects by default (may be a good idea or a bay idea for you).
+Your customers can delete their own objects by default (may be a good idea or a bad idea for you).
 If you don't want that, you should strip out the delete actions off the controllers.

 ### `auth=`